Erlend Øye: Berlin

 In the same period, he collaborated with the electronic Norwegian duo Röyksopp, lending his voice for the song "Poor Leno" and "Remind Me" on the record Melody A.M..
-As a result, he became interested in electronic music and spent the next years in Berlin from 2002 to 2006 or travelling around the world, recording his solo album Unrest in ten different cities with ten different electronic artists.
+As a result, he became interested in electronic music and spent the next years in Berlin from 2002 to 2006 or travelling around the world, recording his solo album Unrest in ten cities with ten electronic music artists.
 He toured as a DJ, singing along with the records that he played and released a remix record for the DJ Kicks series in 2004.
 In the same year, Kings of Convenience released the second record Riot on an Empty Street.
 Meanwhile, he founded another project in Berlin, The Whitest Boy Alive.
 The band originally started as an electronic band, but slowly developed into a band with no electronic elements, releasing the debut record Dreams in 2006, while the latest record entitled Rules was released in 2009.
 Both the records were released by Bubbles Records, the independent label founded by Erlend Øye and Marcin Öz in 2006.
 In 2006, he appeared in the Italian movie Shooting Silvio acting as DJ during a house party.
 In 2009, Kings of Convenience released the third record Declaration of Dependence.
 In 2011 and 2013, he produced the records Hest and Six months is a long time by fellow Bergen band Kakkmaddafakka.